Home Cocktails Ordinary Drink Salty Dog

 Frequently Asked Questions

-Can I make a non-alcoholic version of the Salty Dog?
+Is there a non-alcoholic version of the Salty Dog?

-Yes, you can create a non-alcoholic version of the Salty Dog by simply omitting the gin and replacing it with tonic water or soda water.
-This maintains the refreshing qualities of the drink while making it suitable for those who prefer not to consume alcohol.
+Yes, a non-alcoholic version can be made by substituting the gin with tonic water or soda water.
+This maintains the refreshing qualities of the drink while providing a similar flavor profile without the alcohol.

 You Might Also Like